tanishq-walia/Netra/README.md

 Module of [Project Netra](https://ProjectNetra.github.io)

 Please find the project docuemntation hosted online.
-You can access it by viting project [WEBSITE](https://ProjectNetra.github.io/Netra).
+You can access it by visiting project [WEBSITE](https://ProjectNetra.github.io/Netra).

 You can find the source for documentation in /docs directory.
 /docs-source contains jekyll build setup for generating the documentation.